How to Troubleshoot a Hayward AquaRite Salt System

 2. "Generating" Light Flashing

-A flashing "Generating" light indicates the pool water temperature is too high or too low.
+A flashing "Generating" light indicates the pool water temperature may be too high or too low.
 Extreme water temperature will prevent chlorine production.
-Override this by sliding the main switch to the "Super Chlorinate" position.
+You can override this by sliding the main switch to the "Super Chlorinate" position.
 This will allow the salt cell to produce at its maximum output for the remainder of the scheduled run time.
+However, be advised that inefficient operating conditions can shorten the lifespan of your salt cell.
+See the next item for further instructions on troubleshooting.

 The "No Flow" LED light indicates the salt cell has stopped generating chlorine due to lack of water flow.
+Start by making sure the pump is on and the valve settings are correct to allow ample flow to the unit (wait 60 seconds to see if the error light goes away).
 Check that the flow switch is properly connected to the control box and is not cut or damaged.
+Make sure the flow switch has at least 12" of straight pipe before reaching the switch, and if not, consider moving the switch.
+There should not be an elbow after the switch, either.

 NOTE: Ensure there is a minimum 12” of straight pipe before the flow switch.
 If the system still doesn't detect flow, check the arrows on the flow switch to ensure they are pointing in the correct direction.

-Test the water for an accurate salt reading, and add more salt according to your owner's manual recommendation of 2,700–3,400 ppm (parts per million).
-3,200 ppm salinity is ideal for Hayward AquaRite salt systems.
+Again, test the water for an accurate salt reading, and add more salt according to your owner's manual recommendation of 2,700–3,400 ppm (parts per million), or the ideal of 3,200 ppm for Hayward AquaRite salt systems.

-This indicates a possible circuit board fault.
+This indicates a possible circuit board fault or electrical issue.
 Call the Hayward service department at (908) 355-7995 for assistance.

 Don't be frustrated by a problem or malfunction with your Hayward AquaRite salt system.
 Remember, your pool should be salty, not you!
 If a problem arises, follow this step-by-step guide to get your AquaRite back in the game.
 And if you have any questions, stop by your local Leslie's to speak to one of our pool professionals.